IsaiahHenryB/Course-Project/README.md

 I was also able to resolve issue with the horizontal scrolling.

 Also fixed some issues with how the footer would show up.

+## Homework8
+I was able to use JS to make the ul show up for the navbar.

+I added an absolute positioning to the hamburger button to prevent it from shifting when clicked.